cited/JRI-Publisher/docs/resources/security.rst

 The above is only meant to address a subset of JRI security areas.

-It does not address basic server security such as changing porta, disablingf root access, etc...
+It does not address basic server security such as changing ports, disabling root access, etc...